Silver Jewelry and Collectibles

 Even though sterling silver is alloyed and sometimes plated with other metals to increase durability, it still needs to be treated with care.
 Silver is naturally prone to tarnishing, a discoloration that occurs when the metal reacts with sulphurous fumes in the air.

 How to care for sterling silver jewelry: remove tarnish easily by cleaning sterling silver jewelry regularly with an anti-tarnish polish.
 Prevent damage, scratching, and discoloration by avoiding contact with any household chemicals and storing it separately in its Ross-Simons presentation box.
-We also recommend removing your silver jewelry and safety packing it away before swimming.
+We also recommend removing your silver jewelry and safely packing it away before swimming.